-However, if the premium cost of the Ring system scares you off, you may consider an equally effective system that also doubles as standalone option in the Kerui Standalone Alarm System.
+However, if the premium cost of the Ring system scares you off, you may consider an equally effective system that also doubles as a standalone option in the Kerui Standalone Alarm System.
 This system has the unique advantage of adding (almost) an infinite number of sensors and alarms (both outdoors and indoors as your security needs dictate).

 Does Eufy As A Company Have Any Other Theft Deterrence Measures?

-For example, the threat of theft is seriously mitigated by ensuring that security cameras are paired directly to the base station and footage in fact, gets stored on the base station and not the camera itself, for most of the camera models.
+For example, the threat of theft is seriously mitigated by ensuring that security cameras are paired directly to the base station and footage, in fact, gets stored on the base station and not the camera itself, for most of the camera models.

-The clear advantage of this, as shared in the article linked to above, is that, in the unfortunate event that one attempts to compromise any of the installed cameras, the prior footage saved will remain secured with the base station, encrypted and out of view/reach.
-Often, even the offending events leading to the loss of the camera will likely be captured and securely saved, leading to a likely arrest of the culprit (by assisting with identification) and conviction (by assisting with evidence).
+The clear advantage of this, as shared in the article linked above, is that, in the unfortunate event that one attempts to compromise any of the installed cameras, the prior footage saved will remain secured with the base station, encrypted and out of view/reach.
+Often, even the offending events leading to the loss of the camera will likely be captured and securely saved, leading to a possible arrest of the culprit (by assisting with identification) and conviction (by assisting with evidence).

-Wrap Up: Is The Anti Theft Function Of Eufy Security Cameras Enough To Rely On Same?
+Wrap-Up: Is The Anti Theft Function Of Eufy Security Cameras Enough To Rely On Same?

 My response has always been the same and standard: ‘if you have a small property (read: 1 or 2 bedrooms max) and are likely to be around when someone attempts a fast one on the cameras, then, by all means, it should suffice.

-However, anything bigger than a standard two-bedroom apartment and if the likelihood that in an attempt to compromise the cameras, you won’t be around and are largely looking out to having awesome neighbors watch your back and your neighbors will themselves be relying on an alarm that will actually attract their attention, then, you certainly need something more.
+However, anything bigger than a standard two-bedroom apartment and if the likelihood that in an attempt to compromise the cameras, you won’t be around and are largely looking out to having awesome neighbors watch your back and your neighbors will themselves be relying on an alarm that will need to attract their attention, then, you certainly need something more.
 What Eufy has standard will simply not fly.

 And, Eufy, at the moment, doesn’t offer any solution(s).